 Chia seed comes from the chia herb, a member of the mint family that is also known as salvia hispanica.
 Grown by the Aztecs, it is still a valuable part of the Mexican and South American diet.
 Chia seed is grown in Mexico, Bolivia, Argentina, Ecuador, Guatemala, and Australia.
 The seeds are a mottled combination of brown, grey, white and black, and they are only around a millimeter in size.

-Chia seed contain protein, oil, soluble dietary fiber, and antioxidants such as chlorogenic and caffeic acids, myricetin, quercetin, and kaempferol flavonols.
+They also contain protein, oil, soluble dietary fiber, and antioxidants such as chlorogenic and caffeic acids, myricetin, quercetin, and kaempferol flavonols.
 The oil made from chia seed contains a high concentration of omega 3 and 6 fatty acids.
-Chia seeds are gluten free and contain very little salt.
+The seeds are gluten-free and contain very little salt.

-6. Chia can absorb ten times their weight in water so fluid stays in your body longer improving hydration.
+- Chia can absorb ten times its weight in water so fluid stays in your body longer improving hydration.

-In addition, chia seeds can assist the body’s absorption of fat soluble vitamins such as vitamins A, D, E and K. They include vital minerals such as calcium, magnesium, iron and zinc.
+In addition, these seeds can assist the body’s absorption of fat-soluble vitamins such as vitamins A, D, E, and K. They include vital minerals such as calcium, magnesium, iron, and zinc.

 How should I use chia seeds?

-Chia are simple to use because they do not need to be ground or toasted in order to be digested.
+These seeds are simple to eat because they do not need to be ground or toasted in order to be digested.
 They can be eaten in their raw state and are perfect sprinkled over a salad or an egg or vegetable dish.
-They are stable and long lasting, so they don’t need complex packaging or storage to prevent them from going bad.
+They are stable and long-lasting, so they don’t need complex packaging or storage to prevent them from going bad.

-Because a large percentage of the chia is soluble, they are ideal for adding to soups, stews, or breakfast cereals.
+Because a large percentage of the seed is soluble, they are also ideal for adding to soups, stews, or breakfast cereals.
 When added to water, chia seeds form a gel, which can be used in smoothies, frappes, or various other types of drinks.
-In Mexico, chia seeds are combined with water, lemon or lime juice, and sugar to make a healthy drink called chia fresca.
+In Mexico, they are combined with water, lemon or lime juice, and sugar to make a healthy drink called chia fresca.

 Are there any side effects of chia seeds?

-There are very few known side effects of taking chia seeds.
-Because chia seeds improve digestion, you may notice some gas or bloating until your body adjusts to their effects.
+There are very few known side effects of eating chia seeds.
+Because they improve digestion, you may notice some gas or bloating until your body adjusts to their effects.
 People with very low blood pressure should exercise caution with chia seeds, as they may lower their blood pressure excessively.